spacelift-io/user-documentation/docs/product/privacy.md

 ### Information automatically collected

 We automatically collect certain information when you visit, use or navigate the site.
 This information does not reveal your specific identity (like your name or contact information) but may include device and usage information, such as your IP address, browser and device characteristics, operating system, language preferences, referring URLs, device name, country, location, information about how and when you use our and other technical information.
-This information is primarily needed to maintain the security and operation of our site, and for our internal analytics and reporting purposes.&#x20;
+This information is primarily needed to maintain the security and operation of our site, and for our internal analytics and reporting purposes.

 Like many businesses, we also collect information through cookies and similar technologies.

-## **2. Will your information be shared with anyone?**&#x20;
+## **2. Will your information be shared with anyone?**

 We may process or share data based on the following legal basis: